marboga/django-rest-framework/README.md

 Once you've done that, 'runserver' again and hit the 'Log In' button in the top right corner of localhost:8000.

 Log in with your newly created superuser's credentials and play with your very own API and its slick web interface!

+### To do:

+- Add in the ability to update (using PUT as your verb) and delete (using DELETE)
+- Build out your own model and incorporate that